-Venue: Committee Room 5 - Town House.
+Venue: Council Chamber - Town House.
 View directions

-The agenda and reports associated with this minute can be found at:-
+The agenda and reports associated with this minute can be found here.

 Please note that if any changes are made to this minute at the point of approval, these will be outlined in the subsequent minute and this document will not be retrospectively altered.

 In compliance with the Local Government Pensions Scheme (Scotland) Regulations, the Chair of the Pension Board is to be rotated each year between the Union representatives and the employer representatives.
 As Mr Neil Stirling was Chair for the 2021/22 period, a Member from the employer representatives will require to be nominated as Chair for 2022/23.

 (A) Appointment of Chair

 Ms Colliss advised that in compliance with the Local Government Pensions Scheme (Governance) (Scotland) Regulations 2018, the Chair of the Pension Board was rotated each year between the Trade Union representatives and the employer representatives.
 Mr Hodgson had been appointed as Chair for 2022/23, and so a member from the Trade Union representatives was required to be appointed as Chair for the 2023/24 period.